Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Examines theoretical and empirical aspects of the role of money in the macroeconomy, New Classical and New Keynesian Economics and their implications for monetary policy.

-This paper examines theoretical and empirical aspects of the role of money in the macro-economy and the implications for monetary policy in the context of recent economic events, in particular the 2007-08 global financial crisis and its aftermath.
-Recent empirical techniques will be covered at the beginning of the paper.
+This paper examines theoretical and empirical aspects of the role of money in the macro-economy and the implications for monetary policy in the context of recent economic events, in particular the 2007-08 global financial crisis and its aftermath and the Covid-19 pandemic.
+Relevant recently developed econometric techniques will be covered at the beginning of the paper.
 Thereafter, the emphasis is on oral presentations in class of journal articles of theoretical and empirical models on the role of money and also its relation to fiscal policy.
 The paper is geared towards students who are interested in empirical applications and who plan to work in the government or finance sectors, or plan to continue with postgraduate studies.

 |Paper title||Monetary Economics|